 This is a popular restaurant that focuses on local ingredients, such as Kyoto vegetables and seafood and regional sake.
 The Sanjo branch is the fourth branch of this restaurant in Kyoto.

 The restaurant occupies the 2nd and 3rd floors of the building.
 Enter from the street and climb the stairs.
 Here you will find the open kitchen and counter seats as shown in the photo.
 There is also table seating by the window facing onto the street.

 The restaurant serves seasonal vegetables that are freshly delivered three times a week from farms in nearby Fushimi and Kameoka.
 The suppliers select the tastiest vegetables available, including delicious Kyoto branded produce.
 We’re going to tell you about three of the vegetable dishes on the menu at this popular restaurant!

 The first of these is Sumika Salad (1,000 yen, tax included).
 It’s a very substantial salad featuring more than 10 different kinds of seasonal vegetables.
-Today’s salad includes pumpkin, zucchini, corn, lotus root and tomatoes.
-The root vegetables, such as pumpkin, burdock and lotus root are quickly cooked through, making them easy to bite into to.
+Today’s salad includes pumpkin, zucchini, corn, lotus root, and tomatoes.
+The root vegetables, such as pumpkin, burdock, and lotus root are quickly cooked through, making them easy to bite into.

 The next dish is Kamo Eggplant with White Miso Glaze (Miso Dengaku) (900 yen, tax included).
 A large Kamo eggplant with its inside flesh scooped out is quickly fried in oil and served with white miso sauce poured over.
 Kamo eggplants from Kamigamo are fleshy and juicy with a rich and delicious flavor.
 The eggplant skin in which the sauce is served is very soft so you can eat the whole vegetable.